readium/architecture/models/locators/README.md

 There are many different use cases for locators:

-* getting back to the last position in a publication
+* reporting and saving the current progression
 * bookmarks
 * highlights & annotations
 * search results
-* human-readable (and shareable) reference in a publication
+* human-readable (as-in shareable) references
+* jumping to a location
+* enhancing a table of contents

 Each locator <strong class="rfc">must</strong> contain a reference to a resource in a publication (`href` and `type`).
 `href` <strong class="rfc">must not</strong> point to the fragment of a resource.